flofriday/TU_Wien_Addressbook/README.md

 * Optional login (needed to get student information)
 * Dark Mode

+## Future Features
+Things I should implement, but propably won't.

+* Support english
+* Indicate if the user is logged in while searching
+* Indicate that there are no student information without logging in
+* Improve Settings UI

 ## Build it yourself
 1) [Install Flutter](https://flutter.dev/docs/get-started/install)
 2) Clone this repository or download it.